TabbyCat444/TabbyCat444/README.md

 - 😄 Pronouns: Preferred - She/Her Acceptable - They/Them
 - 🔭 I’m currently working on converting my tax calculator script into an Android app.
-- 🌱 I’m currently learning Kotlin and Jetpack Compose
+- 🌱 I’m currently learning Fullstack Development
 - 💬 Ask me about anything!
 I will always do my best to help someone if I can.
 - ⚡ Fun fact: I absolutely adore BIG dogs.
 I currently have a great dane/lab named Chaos!